clumens/scheme/docs/stdlib.markdown

 elements match, return `#t`.
 Otherwise return `#f`.  **NOTE:** This function differs from standard scheme.
 It only supports one list.
 This may be fixed.
 It also does not support returning the matching value.
 This may not be fixed.

+`(guard (var (test1 expr1) ... (testN exprN) [(else expr)]) body)`

+The guard expression is used for handling exceptional conditions.
+The `body` is evaluated.
+If no exception is raised, guard does nothing else and returns the result of the evaluation.
+If an exception is raised, the condition object is bound to `var`.
+Each `test` expression is then evaluated in this environment until one returns `#t`.
+When that happens, return the matching `expr`.
+If no `test` passes, return the else `expr` if it exists.
+If there is no else expression, the exception is re-raised.

 `(if pred true-expr false-expr)`